bklogic/jdac-spring-boot-starter/README.md

 [Java Data Access client](https://github.com/bklogic/java-data-access-client).
-It streamlines data access layer development backed by data access services, and reduces the data access layer (aka repository layer) of Spring Boot Application into a thin layer of interfaces annotated with @QueryService, @CommandService and @RepositoryService.
-These annotated interfaces serve as proxies of backend data access services.
+It streamlines data access layer development backed by data access services, and reduces the data access layer (aka repository layer) of Spring Boot Application into a thin layer of interfaces annotated with @QueryService, @CommandService and @RepositoryService, which serve as proxies of backend data access services.

 If you don't know what data access service is, please take a look at: